Game-RL: Synthesizing Multimodal Verifiable Game Data to Boost VLMs' General Reasoning: Code2Logic: Synthesizing Multimodal Verifiable Game Data

 \subsection{Game code construction}

-The first step is the construction of the game code.
-This code should define state space and transition rules clearly, and provide structured and reusable functions.
+The first step is to construct the code of the target video game.
+Game code defines the state space and contains some core functions encoding the transition rules of the game.
+These functions can be reused and adapted for data engine construction.

-Taking Sokoban as an example, it can be effortlessly built using Large Language Models (LLMs) such as Claude 3.5 and GPT-4o with one-line prompt.
-The simplicity lies in its simple state-action space and rules: Game state is only composed of wall, player, box and target, while action only includes moving in four directions.
-The prompt used for game code generation is shown in Figure \ref{fig:figure2} (Step 1).
-Pseudocode of the game is illustrated in Figure \ref{fig:figure2} (Step 1).
-Crucially, the Sokoban move function within this generated Sokoban code inherently provides the logic for State Prediction questions, such as "Predict where will player end up after these steps".
+Taking Sokoban as an example, it is simple enough to be easily built with one-line prompt using LLMs such as Claude 3.5 and GPT-4o.
+Sokoban game state is only composed of wall, player, box and target, while action only includes moving in four directions.
+The prompt used for game code generation and pseudocode of the game is illustrated in Figure \ref{fig:figure2} (Step 1).
+Meanwhile, the Sokoban move function within Sokoban code can inspire the "State Prediction" questions, such as "Predict where will player end up after these steps", and this function can be reused for data engine construction.

-We verify the correctness of the game code generated by the models by manually running the game program.
-If errors are found, including visual issues in the game display or code logic errors, they are fed back to the LLM for regeneration.
-For some more complex game features where LLMs fail to generate correct programs, we assist generation by manually retrieving relevant open-source game code and providing it to the LLM.
-Games generated using external programs are shown in Appendix~\ref{app_sec:ext_code}.